 Outsiders in the spotlight

-Since its emergence in the early 16th century, Dutch genre painting has paid particular attention to the subject of beggars, preferably in a village setting.
-The conspicuous existence of those unable to work and dependent on the help of those around them was a constant call to charitable action, as laid down in the canon of the “Seven Works of Mercy”, or misericordia, introduced into the pictorial world in the late Middle Ages.
-Of course, this basic attitude based on the Christian commandment to love one's neighbor did not exclude the fact that there was always skepticism, even rejection and fear towards this considerable group outside the bourgeois norm with their appeal to earn an honest living independently.
+Ever since its emergence in the early 16th century, Dutch genre painting had paid particular attention to the theme of beggars, preferably in a village setting.
+It was all but impossible to ignore the daily sight of people incapable of work and dependent on the world around them.
+Hence there was a constant call for charitable acts, as set out in the canon of the “Seven Works of Mercy”, misericordia, which had been introduced into the world in the late Middle Ages.
+Based on the Christian commandment of charity, such a basic attitude did not, of course, preclude the possibility that this considerable group aroused constant scepticism – and even rejection and fear – in bourgeois circles which appealed for an independent and dignified source of revenue.

 Text: Ulrich Becker